This post contains affiliate links, and we will be compensated if you make a purchase after clicking on the links.

 As much as we wish we could prevent it, sometimes puppies and dogs get away from us.
-They dig under or jump over the fence, they pull the leash out of our hands, or they slip out of their collars.
+They dig under or jump over the fence, pull the leash out of our hands, or slip out of their collars.
 It’s a terrible experience (for both us and our pets), but we need to be prepared in the event that it happens.

 Your veterinarian can help you decide when it’s the right time for you to get your puppy microchipped.
 They can also explain the procedure, so you’ll feel comfortable having your pet microchipped.